vijayrajeshr/DocuSense-AI/README.md

 3. **Vectorization**: Sentences are normalized and transformed into dense vectors.
 4. **Querying**: Input conversational questions.
 The engine performs a multi-stage search and provides "Verified Insights" with a confidence score.

+## Hi, I have also created a local-llm based rag chatbot which is available in a seperate folder; It runs on Llama3.2 which I ran locally in my system.
+Feel free to check it out.
 ---

 ## 📂 Architecture Overview